CJSSoftware/ProGames/README.md

 1. Download the latest release of **ProGames** from the [Releases](#) page.
 2. Place the `ProGames.jar` file in your server's `plugins` folder.
 3. Start the server to generate configuration files.
+4. Stop the server
-4. Configure minigame settings as needed in `config.yml`, `Commands.yml`, and `messages.yml`.
+5. Configure minigame settings as needed in `ProGames/config.yml`, `ProGames/Commands.yml`, and `ProGames/Messages.yml`.
-5. Restart the server to apply changes.
+6. Start the server to Load the changes.

 ## Commands and Permissions